huynle/ogpt.nvim/README.md

 ![Lua](https://img.shields.io/badge/Made%20with%20Lua-blueviolet.svg?style=for-the-badge&logo=lua)

 ## Features
 - **Multiple Providers**: OGPT.nvim can take multiple providers.
-Ollama, OpenAI, textgenui, more if there are pull requests
+Ollama, OpenAI, textgenui, Gemini, more if there are pull requests
-- **Mix-match Provider**: default provider is used, but you can mix and match different provider AND specific model to different actions.
+- **Mix-match Provider**: default provider is used, but you can mix and match different provider AND specific model to different actions, at any point in your run or configurations.
 - **Interactive Q&A**: Engage in interactive question-and-answer sessions with the powerful gpt model (OGPT) using an intuitive interface.
 - **Persona-based Conversations**: Explore various perspectives and have conversations with different personas by selecting prompts from Awesome ChatGPT Prompts.
 - **Customizable Actions**: Execute a range of actions utilizing the gpt model, such as grammar